MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 ## Specification of the standard

 The standard will be written in yaml.
 An example yaml is given in the next section.
-The standard contains the following information.
+The standard defines two 'cards': a `system_card` and a `model_card`.

 ### `system_card`